MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 ## 2 - Create a managed identity policy

 Now that you've assigned a managed identity to your cluster, define the [managed identity policy](kusto/management/alter-managed-identity-policy-command.md).
-This policy will allow the specific managed identity access the external table.
+This policy allows the specific managed identity to access the external table.
 The policy can either be defined in the cluster level or at a specific database level.

 Select one of the following tabs to set the relevant managed identity policy.